LAAC-LSCP/Zooniverse/create_subjects/README.md

 python pipeline.py
 ```

-The output will be saved in the directory specified in the `outfolder` with:
+The anonymized clips will be saved in the directory specified in the `outfolder`.

-* the anonymized clips
-* a meta-data file with clip name, child ID, age and the original recording name.
+The meta-data file with clip name, child ID, age and the original recording name will be saved in the working directory.